|

 designed for more affluent traditional

 "ship" lovers.
-She was only 40 foot on deck, and only had about five inches more beam than Sea Witch, but she has the appearance
+She was 40 foot on deck, and only had about five inches more beam than Sea Witch, but she has the appearance

 of a full grown ship, compete with square sails and the luxury of great